okeeffed/developer-notes/manual/Design-Patterns/Mediator.md

 Mediator is a behavioural design pattern which helps when there are many objects communicating with each other.

+The Mediator itself is an object that encapsulates how one or more objects interact with each other.
+It controls how these object communication and resticts dependencies.

 ## Example

 In this example, we will have a `ConcreteMediator` that will ensure certain `Participants` receive a message based on the `Participant` sending the `Broadcast`.